tmlgcq/awsBackupPurge/README.md

 # awsBackupPurge
-SImple script to purge the recovery points from an AWS Backup Vault
+Simple script to purge the recovery points from an AWS Backup Vault

+Usage:
+./awsbackup-cleanup.sh <backup_vault_name>